 Assessment (Including Coursework) AS Level A2 Level EXAMINATION: EXAMINATION: AS1: Approaches to System Development A21: Information Systems This unit explores approaches to the development of This unit leads on from AS 2 and provides knowledge complex digital technology systems, the key stages in and understanding of concepts such as computer the process and the outputs produced. networks, databases, mobile technologies, cloud computing, legislation, and moral and ethical issues.
-AS2: Fundamentals of Digital Technology compating, registation, and moral and etinear issues.
+AS2: Fundamentals of Digital Technology Computing, registation, and moral and ethical issues.
 In this unit students develop knowledge and The paper is two hours 30 minutes understanding of the fundamentals of any digital technology system, such as data representation, computer architecture, software and the user interface.
 This also provides a foundation for progression to A2.
-Weighting: Each paper is one hour 30 minutes 40% of A Level L Weighting: AS1: 50% of AS (20% of A Level) A31.
-30% of A3 (20% of A Level) AS2 : 50% of AS (20% of A Level) COURSEWORK: A22: Application Development Analyse a problem: Design, develop, test, evaluate and produce user documentation to a real world problem.You will submit a portfolio showing evidence of the analysis, design, development, testing and evaluation of an application for a specified end user. · Internal Assessment Weighting: 20% of A Level
+Weighting: Each paper is one hour 30 minutes 40% of A Level Lucii paper is one flour so filmates Weighting: AS1: 50% of AS (20% of A Level) AS2: 50% of AS (20% of A Level) 7-62-33% 31% (23% 31% 22Vel) COURSEWORK: A22: Application Development Analyse a problem: Design, develop, test, evaluate and produce user documentation to a real world problem.
+You will submit a portfolio showing evidence of the analysis, design, development, testing and evaluation of an application for a specified end user. or an application for a specified end user.
+Internal Assessment Weighting: 20% of A Level